-The Town anticipates continued growth in the upcoming fiscal year 2023-2024 in real estate re-evaluation assessments and revenue deriving from business related consumer taxes such as Sales Tax, Meals Tax, and business licenses.
-The following is a summary of the Town of Lovettsville's budget for fiscal year 2023-2024.
+The Town anticipates continued growth in the upcoming fiscal year 2024-2025 in real estate re-evaluation assessments and revenue deriving from business related consumer taxes such as Sales Tax, Meals Tax, and business licenses.
+The following is a summary of the Town of Lovettsville's budget for fiscal year 2024-2025.

-The budgeted revenues are set to increase by approximately \$9,041 in the fiscal year ending June 30, 2024, for the general fund.
-The increase is due to the increased real estate re-evaluation assessments of 11.3% on average, a notable increase in revenue deriving from sales and use taxes and meals taxes, and an increase associated with the inter-fund transfer from the Utilities Fund for administrative overhead expenses.
+The budgeted revenues are set to increase by approximately \$196,739 or 11.2 percent in the fiscal year ending June 30, 2025, for the general fund.
+The increase is primarily due to the increased real estate re-evaluation assessments, a notable increase in revenue deriving from sales and use taxes, meals taxes, investment income, use of reserves/fund balance and an increase associated with the inter-fund transfer from the Utilities Fund for administrative overhead expenses.
 The remainder of the budgeted revenue is very similar to the previous fiscal budget, except for a decrease in use of ARPA funding.

-The budgeted expenditures for the general fund are set to increase a commensurate \$9,041 in the fiscal year ending June 30, 2024.
-This increase is primarily attributable to personnel expenses, local funding required from general government projects in the Town's Capital Improvement Plan.
+The budgeted expenditures for the general fund are set to increase a commensurate \$196,739 in the fiscal year ending June 30, 2024.
+This increase is primarily attributable to personnel expenses, local funding required from general government projects in the Town's Capital Improvement Plan, and contractual increases.
 The remainder of the budgeted expenses are very similar to the previous fiscal budget except a decrease in use of ARPA funding.

-Fiscal year 2023-2024 was the first year that the General Government- Capital Projects Fund is budgeted separately from the General Fund.
-Budgeted capital expenses and revenues for general government projects total \$2,330,000 for fiscal year 2023-2024 and are primarily for on-going transportation capital projects on E. Broad Way, S. Locust Street and S. Loudoun Street, and S. Church Street and E. Pennsylvania Avenue.
+Fiscal year 2024-2025 was the first year that the General Government- Capital Projects Fund is budgeted separately from the General Fund.
+Budgeted capital expenses and revenues for general government projects are included in the General Government- Capital Projects Fund and totals \$1,398,430 for fiscal year 2024-2025 and are primarily for on-going transportation capital projects on S. Locust Street and S. Loudoun Street, and S. Church Street and E. Pennsylvania Avenue as well as improvements to the Town Green, Town Square and Clock Tower.

-The budgeted revenue in the Utilities Fund is expected to increase by approximately \$244,093 in the fiscal year ending June 30, 2024.
+The budgeted revenue in the Utilities Fund is expected to increase by approximately \$188,421 in the fiscal year ending June 30, 2025.
 This increase is primarily linked with an approved increase in water and sewer rates of three percent over the previous year rates, planned utilization of American Rescue Plan Act of 2021 funding for capital projects, and availability fees associated with anticipated new commercial development.
 The remainder of the budgeted revenue is very similar to the previous fiscal budget.

 The budgeted operating expenses remain fairly steady in the Utilities Fund for the upcoming year.
-The budgeted expenses for the fiscal year ending June 30, 2024, are approximately \$7,588,579 in comparison with the budgeted expenses for the prior fiscal year of \$2,544,486 with the increase primarily being attributed to capital project expenses funded by American Rescue Plan Act of 2021 funding.
+The budgeted expenses for the fiscal year ending June 30, 2024, are approximately \$2,777,000 in comparison with the budgeted expenses for the prior fiscal year of \$2,588,579 with the increase primarily being attributed to capital project expenses funded by American Rescue Plan Act of 2021 funding.
 The utilities capital projects are improvements to the water treatment infrastructure and wastewater treatment plant including waterline replacements, inflow and infiltration repairs, utility truck replacement, and a ultraviolet basin replacement at the waste water treatment plant.

-In conclusion, the adopted budget for fiscal year ending June 30, 2024 is balanced in accordance with state statutes, and revenues based on conservative estimates and utilization of American Rescue Plan Act of 2021 funding, while expenditures are based on historical data, as well as actual proposed costs.
+In conclusion, the adopted budget for fiscal year ending June 30, 2025 is balanced in accordance with state statutes, and revenues based on conservative estimates and utilization of American Rescue Plan Act of 2021 funding, while expenditures are based on historical data, as well as actual proposed costs.